Skip to main content

 Key takeaways

-CHEAPER: Travelling by rail can be up to 80% cheaper on similar routes than flying, when accounting for the additional cost of baggage and airport transfers.
+CHEAPER: Travelling by rail can be up to 70% cheaper on similar routes than flying, when accounting for the additional cost of baggage and seat selection.

 MORE SUSTAINABLE: Rail is up to 17 times greener when travelling for business across Britain compared to flying.